On the rate of convergence to stationarity of the M/M/N queue in the Halfin-Whitt regime: Main results

 \subsection{Main results}

 We now state our main results.
-We begin by describing the asymptotic phase transition that occurs w.r.t. the spectral gap $\gamma_{n}$ of the $M/M/n$ queue in the H-W regime.
-Let
+We begin by identifying the limiting rate of convergence to steady-state, that is, the limiting spectral gap, for the $M/M/n$ queue in the HW regime; and prove that a phase transition occurs w.r.t. this limiting rate.
+We define